 A: For people who need to keep track of their blood pressure, regularly measuring it at home may provide a more accurate reading, since blood pressure might be artificially high in the doctor's office.
-There now are a number of digital devices that make it easy to test your pressure at home.
+There are a number of digital devices that make it easy to test your blood pressure at home.

 When shopping for monitors, go for machines that use arm cuffs, which tend to be more accurate than devices with wrist monitors, says Nancy Miller, associate director of the Stanford Cardiac Rehabilitation Program at the Stanford University School of Medicine.
 Patients should consult a doctor to ensure they're using proper measurement techniques and to determine their blood-pressure goals, she adds.

 We tested four monitors for ease of use: